The scholarship applications are now open, click the link below to submit your application:

 Our friend and colleague, Trudi Szallasi, was an online tutor with Health e-Learning from August 2005 until her untimely death from breast cancer in June 2008.
 Trudi was totally committed to helping mothers and babies to have a successful and happy breastfeeding relationship.
-She was a volunteer breastfeeding counselor with the Australian Breastfeeding Association, served as a Director on the National Board and held the role of State President for 2 years.
-After qualifying as an International Board Certified Lactation Consultant (IBCLC), Trudi began a private practice and ultimately became the President of the local branch of the Australian Lactation Consultant’s Association.
-In the year Trudi qualified as an IBCLC, she gained the highest marks in the International Board of Lactation Consultant Examiners examination and was subsequently invited onto the IBLCE examination committee for the review of the following year’s exam.
+She was a volunteer breastfeeding counselor with the Australian Breastfeeding Association, served as a Director on the National Board and held the role of State president for 2 years.
+After qualifying as an International Board Certified Lactation Consultant (IBCLC) Trudi began a private practice, and ultimately became the President of the local branch of the Australian Lactation Consultant’s Association.
+In the year Trudi qualified as an IBCLC she gained the highest marks in the International Board of Lactation Consultant Examiners examination, and was subsequently invited onto the IBLCE examination committee for the review of the following year’s exam.

 She left behind three beautiful young children, a devoted husband and loving parents, brothers and their families, and countless friends.

-Health e-Learning, by the awarding of this scholarship, is seeking to honour the memory of a truly remarkable and wonderful woman who made a great contribution to the mothers and babies in her care, the students of lactation whom she taught, and the lactation world.
+Health e-Learning, by the awarding of this scholarship, is seeking to honour the memory of a truly remarkable and wonderful woman who made a great contribution to the mothers and babies in her care, the students of lactation who she taught, and the lactation world.

 Full fees for:

 The scholarship is open internationally.
-The scholarship will be awarded to the best qualified applicant, with preference given to one who has or has had mother-to-mother breastfeeding counseling experience with a recognized volunteer peer counseling service (for example: La Leche League, Australian Breastfeeding Association, National Childbirth Trust, etc) and is from an under-represented population.
+The scholarship will be awarded to the best qualified applicant, with preference given to one who has or has had mother-to-mother breastfeeding counseling experience with a recognized volunteer peer counseling service (for example: La Leche League, Australian Breastfeeding Association, National Childbirth Trust, etc)

 The successful applicant will be notified in June.